 Research to empower local action and better decision-making

-Our researchers are exploring decision-making pathways for complex built environment challenges, towards nature loving, nature inspired and place-based solutions.
+Our researchers are exploring decision-making pathways for complex built environment challenges, to benefit people and planet.
+Our research targets nature loving and nature inspired solutions.
+We are committed to place-based approaches that deliver socially supportive and resilient outcomes.
 We invite you to join our journey through the following research areas.

 - Enabling community action for local food contingency